 It appears to the City that the noise contours as shown in DEIR Figure 5.1-4 for the 2015 CNEL noise contours for the Proposed Project alternative have very small differences from the No Project alternative.
 DEIR Figure 5.1-17 for the 2030 CNEL noise contours proposed project show a slight increase from the no project noise contours.
 The EIR should indicate if Figure 5.1-17 represents a program level analysis of the level of operation associated with the full implementation of the AMP at 2030.

-5. The City is unable to determine the impact to future population and housing impacted by the proposed project's CNEL noise contours.
-It is unclear in DEIR Table 5-1.5 if the population and housing data represents the San Diego 24 Association of Government's ("SANDAG") forecasted housing and population or 2000 Census data.
-The EIR analysis for this table should incorporate the most recent SANDAG 2030 forecast for population and housing, which can be reported in 5-year increments.
-6. The City understands that the integrated noise model used in the noise analysis did not account for terrain features including the rising terrain to the northeast of runway 27.
-The EIR noise analysis should be adjusted or redone to account for 25 terrain features, since it is reasonable to assume that such features will still exist in 2030.
-7. The City understands that the Airport Authority has recently modified the qualification criteria for the Quiet Home Program to remove the six housing unit per multifamily building limitation as well as enhancing the program's ability to 26 provide noise attenuation to more homes per year.
-The EIR should address the Quiet Home Program and its role in attenuating existing structures in areas above the 65 decibel noise level.
-8. The City understands that the Airport Authority is in the process of preparing a new Federal Aviation Administration ("FAA") Part 150 noise land use compatibility study for SDIA.
-The EIR noise analysis should address the role of 27 the Part 150 study and the potential for the study's recommendations to affect future aircraft operations or impact land use - noise compatibility.
-9. Land Use The DEIR circulation and traffic analysis proposes traffic improvements that include additional travel lanes and turn lanes to existing surface streets as potential mitigation measures for the proposed project (AMP and Implementation 28 Plan).
-The EIR should address the acquisition of right-of-way and any associated impacts to land use and on street parking, that supports adjacent commercial land use.
-10. The City understands that the 2004 Airport Land Use Compatibility Plan ("ALUCP") contains policies and criteria that have the potential to affect land use 29 at or above the 60 decibel CNEL noise contour.
-The EIR does not address potential land use impacts to all of the City's community plans that would be impacted within the 2030 projected 60 decibel CNEL noise contour for the proposed project.
-The EIR land use analysis should include all of the impacted community plans within the 2030 projected 60 decibel CNEL noise contour for the proposed project.
+- 5. The City is unable to determine the impact to future population and housing impacted by the proposed project's CNEL noise contours.
+It is unclear in DEIR Table 5-1.5 if the population and housing data represents the San Diego Association of Government's ("SANDAG") forecasted housing and population or 2000 Census data.
+The EIR analysis for this table should incorporate the most recent SANDAG 2030 forecast for population and housing, which can be reported in 5-year increments. - 6.
+The City understands that the integrated noise model used in the noise analysis did not account for terrain features including the rising terrain to the northeast of runway 27.
+The EIR noise analysis should be adjusted or redone to account for terrain features, since it is reasonable to assume that such features will still exist in 2030. - 7.
+The City understands that the Airport Authority has recently modified the qualification criteria for the Quiet Home Program to remove the six housing unit per multifamily building limitation as well as enhancing the program's ability to provide noise attenuation to more homes per year.
+The EIR should address the Quiet Home Program and its role in attenuating existing structures in areas above the 65 decibel noise level. - 8.
+The City understands that the Airport Authority is in the process of preparing a new Federal Aviation Administration ("FAA") Part 150 noise land use compatibility study for SDIA.
+The EIR noise analysis should address the role of the Part 150 study and the potential for the study's recommendations to affect future aircraft operations or impact land use noise compatibility.